 Written notification of the outcome and sanctions of any hearing will be sent to the student(s) via email, with a copy going to the Office of Community Standards for the student’s file.
-The Director of Community Standards will have discretion to forward copies of all hearing results to parents of dependent students.
+The Assistant Dean of Students will have discretion to forward copies of all hearing results to parents of dependent students.
 In the case of student athletes, the Director of Athletics and the student’s coach may also be notified and, in the case of student leaders, their appropriate advisor.

-The Student Conduct Board will consider all cases that may result in loss of housing, suspension, or expulsion from the College and other cases that are referred directly to it by the Director of Community Standards due to unusual complexity or seriousness.
+The Student Conduct Board will consider all cases that may result in loss of housing, suspension, or expulsion from the College and other cases that are referred directly to it by the Assistant Dean of Students due to unusual complexity or seriousness.
 Examples include drug violations, sexual misconduct, assault, and other offenses.
 Finally, cases involving sexual misconduct may be adjudicated by a sub-committee of the Student Conduct Board as described in the College’s Sexual Misconduct procedures.

 At certain times of the year (i.e. summer, vacation, exam periods, etc.) it may be impossible to convene the Student Conduct Board in a timely manner.
-At these times, and when cases would otherwise require Student Conduct Board attention, the Director of Community Standards may conduct hearings or authorize another AHO to conduct hearings, make any findings of responsibility, and impose any appropriate sanctions if there is a determination of responsibility.
+At these times, and when cases would otherwise require Student Conduct Board attention, the Assistant Dean of Students may conduct hearings or authorize another AHO to conduct hearings, make any findings of responsibility, and impose any appropriate sanctions if there is a determination of responsibility.

 The membership of the Student Conduct Board is comprised of the following representatives who will each serve a term of one academic year, and may be reappointed to serve subsequent terms:

 - Students selected from among potential candidates who are nominated or request to be a member of the board.
-The Director of Community Standards will consider the candidates and select a few to be trained.
+The Assistant Dean of Students will consider the candidates and select a few to be trained.
 All students must be in good disciplinary standing to serve as a Student Conduct Board Member.

 - Faculty members appointed by the Faculty Senate, who are nominated or request to be members of the board.
-The Director of Community Standards will consider the candidates and select a few to be trained.
+The Assistant Dean of Students will consider the candidates and select a few to be trained.

 - Administrators who are nominated or request to be members of the board.
-The Director of Community Standards will consider the candidates and select a few to be trained.
+The Assistant Dean of Students will consider the candidates and select a few to be trained.

 An odd number and a minimum of three Board members, with at least one student representative and one faculty/staff representative, must be present to proceed with a hearing.
-Generally, the Director of Community Standards (or designee) will act as a liaison to the Office of Community Standards for all meetings of the Student Conduct Board.
-In this capacity, s/he will not actively participate in the hearing and will be present only to ensure that procedures are followed throughout the hearing and will answer any procedural questions that may arise.
-The Director of Community Standards (or designee) will also prepare cases to be heard by the Student Conduct Board, including contacting people who may have direct knowledge of the events in question as part of the investigation.
+Generally, the Assistant Dean of Students (or designee) will act as a liaison to the Office of Community Standards for all meetings of the Student Conduct Board.
+In this capacity, they will not actively participate in the hearing and will be present only to ensure that procedures are followed throughout the hearing and will answer any procedural questions that may arise.
+The Assistant Dean of Students (or designee) will also prepare cases to be heard by the Student Conduct Board, including contacting people who may have direct knowledge of the events in question as part of the investigation.
 A hearing will then be conducted and, based upon a thorough review of the information and using a standard of more likely than not (“preponderance of the evidence”), the Student Conduct Board will render a finding that a student is “responsible” or “not responsible” for an alleged violation.
 All decisions are made by majority vote.
 If responsible, the Student Conduct Board will consider the gravity of the matter and the student’s conduct history and determine an appropriate sanction.
-The Director of Community Standards (or designee) will be responsible for notifying students of the hearing body’s resolution.
+The Assistant Dean of Students (or designee) will be responsible for notifying students of the hearing body’s resolution.